derrick-lim-2019/image-perception/README.md

 3. Find out the ipaddress of your server and replace the server url in the application
 4. Your mobile application should be ready to be used with the inference server

+-- Disclaimer: The post that I referred to with the base code was deleted before I could properly give credit to the author, the base code included the Android Application code to take simple and send it to a Flask server, I used it as a base for my Android application and made several changes to suit the application's needs.
+These are the following changes made to the base code:

+* Sending full-resolution images to the Flask server (The base code scaled down the resolution)
+* Displaying response for the number of Vegetables/Fruits detected
+* Suppression of networking issues that only occurs on a Physical device and not an Android Emulator

 ## How to use
 1. Visit the hosted server's URL at ```http://{ip_address}:5000/images``` on your browser to reach a landing page.
 Ensure that the device's browser is within the same network.